Common OSP: Streamline US Organic Certification with Quick Organics

 How Quick Organics Fits In

-Quick Organics is one of many possible ways to use the Common OSP.
-Our platform integrates the public Common OSP into a digital Certification Assistant that helps operators complete, update, and maintain their OSP more efficiently.
+Quick Organics is one possible way to use the Common OSP.
+Our platform integrates the Common OSP into a digital Certification Assistant that helps operators complete, update, and maintain their OSP more efficiently.

-The Common OSP document itself remains free and public.
+The Common OSP document will itself remain free and public.
 Subscription fees only apply to optional digital tools such as Quick Organics and includes all you need to achieve and maintain your organic certification, such as recordkeeping, document storage, workflow support, and compliance prompts